leonard7476/STM32_7Segment/README.md

 # STM32 7-Segment Display with Shift Register (SPI Interface)

 This project drives a 4-digit 7-segment display (5641AS) using an STM32F0DISCOVERY microcontroller
 and a 74HC595 shift register via the SPI interface.
+Using two switches, the number displayed through the variable `current_num` will either increment or decrement based on button press.

 ## Features
 - Displays a 4-digit number using SPI communication.